jacogr/sample-polkadotjs-typegen/README.md

 }
 ```

-We will delve into the setup and running the scripts (and what they do in a short bit), but as of now just notice that we are running the scripts via `ts-node`.
+We will delve into the setup and running the scripts and what they do in a short bit, but as of now just notice that we are running the scripts via `ts-node`.
 Since we supply our definitions as `*.ts` files, this is important otherwise they will not be parseable. `build` will just run both the types and meta generators (in that order, so metadata can use the types) and we have a `lint` that can just check that everything is as it is meant to be.

 ## Metadata setup